open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 ### RemoveCorrelation

-To delete an entry, the Correlations API SHALL provide a function which takes a context and a name as input.
-Returns an updated `Context` which no longer contains the selected `Name`.
+To delete a name/value pair, the Correlations API SHALL provide a function which takes a context and a name as input.
+Returns an updated `Context` which no longer contains the selected name.

 REQUIRED parameters:

-`Name` entry name to remove.
+`Name` the name to remove.

 OPTIONAL parameters: